soph-g/soph-g.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a Technical Coach at [Makers](http://makers.tech){:target="_blank"} in London, where I help people learn to code and become web developers.
+I'm a Backend Ruby Engineer at [Cleo](http://meetcleo.com){:target="_blank"} in London, where I contribute to building the sassiest money management chat bot in the world.
+Previously I was a Coach at [Makers](http://makers.tech){:target="_blank"}, and I have helped over 600 people change their lives and learn to code.

-I am about to embark on my own journey and study for a degree in Computer Science 🎓.
-This will be my second degree but my first time studying on a part-time remote course.

 This blog is where I share my musings on learning 📓, habits 🌱 and anything else I find interesting 💡